NBA Rumors: Charlotte Hornets ‘Might Be Better Off’ Without Kemba Walker, Per ‘Bleacher Report’

 — Bleacher Report (@BleacherReport) April 30, 2019

 Kemba Walker has undeniably done lots of great things in Charlotte.
 From being the No. 9 overall pick in the 2011 NBA Draft, Walker has turned himself into one of the best point guards in the league.
-However, despite his incredible performance, it seems like Walker isn’t the player who will lead the Hornets to their first NBA championship title.
+However, despite his incredible performance, it seems like Walker isn’t the player who will lead the Hornets to their first NBA championship.

-If the Hornets give Kemba Walker a max contract in the 2019 NBA free agency, they won’t have enough money left to chase other big names next summer.
+If the Hornets give Walker a max contract in the 2019 NBA free agency, they won’t have enough money left to chase other big names next summer.
 Also, with their limited trade assets, it remains a big question mark if the Hornets have a chance of acquiring the likes of Anthony Davis of the New Orleans Pelicans, Bradley Beal of the Washington Wizards, and other players who will be available on the trade market next summer.

 Parting ways with Kemba Walker and undergoing a full-scale rebuild will be a tough decision for the Hornets.
-But it’s something that they should strongly consider if they don’t want to remain as a mediocre team in the league.
+But it’s something that they should strongly consider if they don’t want to remain mired in mediocrity.